sourcegraph/sourcegraph-public-snapshot/doc/admin/how-to/rebuild-corrupt-postgres-indexes.md

-# How to rebuild corrupt Postgres indexes after upgrading to 3.30 or 3.30.1
+# How to rebuild corrupt Postgres indexes

-## Background

-The 3.30 release introduced a `pgsql` and `codeinteldb` base image change from debian to alpine which changed the default OS locale.
-This caused corruption in indexes that have collatable key columns (e.g. any index with a `text` column).
-Read more about this here: https://postgresql.verite.pro/blog/2018/08/27/glibc-upgrade.html

-After we found the root-cause of the [issues many customers were seeing](https://github.com/sourcegraph/sourcegraph/issues/23288), we cut [a patch release](https://github.com/sourcegraph/sourcegraph/blob/main/CHANGELOG.md#3303) that reverted the images to be based on debian, buying us time to change the alpine based version of the images to [reindex affected indexes on startup, before accepting new connections](https://github.com/sourcegraph/sourcegraph/issues/23310).

-However, those customers that had already upgraded need assistance in fixing their already corrupt databases.
-Below is a guide to do so.

-## Recovery guide

-### Rebuild indexes in the main sourcegraph db
+## Rebuild indexes in the main sourcegraph db

 We need to ensure there's nothing writing or reading from/to the database before performing the next steps.